Will there be someone on site that my son/daughter can go to if there is a problem?

 Are there laundry and kitchen facilities in the residence halls?

 Yes, there are laundry facilities located in each residential facility.
 Coin operated washers and dryers are located in the laundry room.
-Every community has a kitchenette in the basement for small meal preparation.
+There are no kitchen facilities in the Residence Halls.

 How much does the washer and dryer cost?

 Each costs $1.25 to operate a typical cycle.

 What happens if my child has a problem with the washer and/or dryer?